wlangera/gcube-bcubed-hack/paper.md

 # Materials and Methods
 ## Technical setup
-It was *a priori* decided by the first author to build the simulation framework using the R programming language as an R package [@R2024lang], where participants could collaborate efficiently with each other via GitHub (https://github.com/).
+The first author *a priori* decided to build the simulation framework using the R programming language as an R package [@R2024lang], where participants could collaborate efficiently with each other via GitHub (https://github.com/).
 A repository for this package was prepared and a code structure was proposed for the framework (see next subsection).

-Common guidelines for software development (e.g. related to coding style, function naming and unit testing) were mentioned to ensure efficient collaboration as well as future maintenance and development [@huybrechts2024guidelines].
+Common guidelines for software development (e.g. related to coding style, function naming, and unit testing) were mentioned to ensure efficient collaboration as well as future maintenance and development [@huybrechts2024guidelines].

 ## Code architecture
 General code architecture of the package was proposed following preparation of the hackathon by the first author.